 Dipsacus laciniatus L. is the correct and accepted scientific name for the Cutleaf Teasel.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 28 species in the Dipsacus genus (as of when I am updating this page on 3-15-20.
-There were 21 on 2-12-20.).
+Plants of the World Online lists 21 species in the Dipsacus genus (as of when I last updated this page on 3-6-21).
 It is a member of the plant family Caprifoliaceae with 28 genera.
-Those numbers are likely to continue to change.
+Those numbers could change as updates are made.